j-hannes/snap-tutorial/chapter1.md

     $ snap init

-The last command creates scaffolds of a standard Snap web application.
-This command will certainly used most often for initializing a new Snap application.
+The last command creates scaffolds of a default Snap web application.
+This command will certainly be used most often for initializing a new Snap application.
 It already contains some more code than necessary but it also shows quite a few technologies working together which will be covered in later chapters.
 If you can't wait you could install the created scaffolds via